bsquizz/ocdeployer/README.md

   -h, --help        Show this message and exit.
 ```

+#### Cache command
+'''
+(venv) $ ocdeployer cache -h
+Usage: ocdeployer cache [OPTIONS] COMMAND [ARGS]...

+  Used for updating or deleting local template cache

+Options:
+  -h, --help  Show this message and exit.

+Commands:
+  delete      Delete current template cache
+  initialize  Fetch new template cache
+  update      Update template cache files

+Commands Usage: ocdeployer cache delete/initialize/update
+ [OPTIONS]

+Options:
+  -i, --install-dir TEXT  Location to store cached templates and configs
+  -h, --help              Show this message and exit.

+'''

 ## Details
 `ocdeployer` relies on 4 pieces of information:
-* A templates directory (default: `./templates`) -- this houses your OpenShift YAML/JSON templates as well as special config files (named `_cfg.yml`).
-You can split your templates into folders, called `service sets`, and define a `_cfg.yml` inside each of these folders which takes care of deploying that specific service set.
-The base `_cfg.yml` defines the deploy order for all service sets, as well as any "global" secrets/images that should be imported that all services rely on.
+* A templates directory (default: ./templates) -- this houses your OpenShift YAML/JSON templates as well as special config files (named _cfg.yml).
+You can split your templates into folders, called service sets, and define a _cfg.yml inside each of these folders which takes care of deploying that specific service set.
+The base _cfg.yml defines the deploy order for all service sets, as well as any "global" secrets/images that should be imported that all services rely on.
-* A custom scripts directory (default: `./custom`).
+* A custom scripts directory (default: ./custom).
 This is optional.
 Python scripts can be placed in here which can be run at pre-deploy/deploy/post-deploy stages for specific service sets.
-* A secrets directory (default: `./secrets`).
+* A secrets directory (default: ./secrets).
 This is optional.
 Openshift YAML files containing a secret or list of secrets can be placed in here.
 Service sets which require imported secrets can use the secrets in this directory.
 * An environment file.
 This is optional.
 Defines parameters that should be passed to the templates.

+If you use ocdeployer cache initialize then these defaults change to the following:
+* Linux: `/home/<username>/.cache/ocdeployer/templates`, Mac: '/Users/USERNAME/Library/Application Support/ocdeployer/templates'
+* Linux: `/home/<username>/.cache/ocdeployer/custom`, Mac: '/Users/USERNAME/Library/Application Support/ocdeployer/custom'
+* Linux: `/home/<username>/.cache/ocdeployer/secrets`, Mac: '/Users/USERNAME/Library/Application Support/ocdeployer/secrets'

 See the [examples](example/README.md) to get a better idea of how all of this configuration comes together.

+### Cache

+This is used for creating a local cache of e2e-deploy for quick access to templates and scripts.
+Its also possible to update an existing cache or remove it.

 ### Template Configuration